Disinformation in the Russian invasion of Ukraine: Support for Hamas

-On 8 October 2023, a video supposedly of Hamas thanking Ukraine for supplying them with weapons was shared by an X account linked to the Wagner Group.
+On 8 October 2023, a day after the 7 October attacks, a video supposedly of Hamas thanking Ukraine for supplying them with weapons was shared by an X account linked to the Wagner Group.
 It was viewed over 300,000 times and shared by American far-right accounts.
 The next day, former Russian president Dmitry Medvedev tweeted, "Well, NATO buddies, you've really got it, haven't you?
 The weapons handed to the Nazi regime in Ukraine are now being actively used against Israel."
 On 10 October, another video was released falsely claiming to be made by the BBC and purported to quote the investigative journalism website Bellingcat to confirm the sale of weapons between Ukraine and Hamas.
 Both the BBC and Bellingcat confirmed that the video was a fake and the claim was false.

-Claims of organ harvesting and pedophilia
+Organ harvesting and pedophilia

 In April 2022, Canada's Communications Security Establishment said there was a coordinated effort by Russia to promote false reports about Ukraine harvesting organs from dead soldiers, women and children.

 In May 2023, RT aired a documentary titled Tanks for Kidneys, which promotes false claims that Ukraine has been selling organs since 2014, including from children in orphanages and Ukrainian soldiers.

 In 2025, false news reports gained traction online and fuelled conspiracy theories that Russian airstrikes in Ukraine usually target pedophile and child trafficking schemes.